gak/qubinode/README.md

 It is in currently in development so it will probably change for the better, day by day.

+Also please note that the script currently runs bitcoind as root, and will default to a non-privilieged user in near future.

 ## Overview

 The goal of this project is to easily deploy a Bitcoin node on an Ubuntu Linux host, initially aiming for Digital Ocean and Google Cloud Platform.